simeonpashley/simeonpashley.github.io/_posts/2010-08-19-20-years-of-a-video-game-developer%e2%80%99s-career-%e2%80%93-part-2.md

 that assumption was.

-I'm not going to talk specifically about [the games I've made](http://gamedevconsulting.blogspot.com/p/softography.html) as that information is available in lots of other places but but more about my career so far.
+I'm not going to talk specifically about [the games I've made](http://gamedevconsulting.blogspot.com/p/softography.html) as that information is available in lots of other places but more about my career so far.

 ![](/assets/img/AmigaInsertWorkbench-300x257.gif "AmigaInsertWorkbench")In
 response to some comments on the 1st part I thought I'd embellish on